Spring 2022 Hilda López-Arce Scholarship Heading link

 Daniela Guerrero |

-My name is Daniela Guerrero, I am a Junior pursuing a triple major in Public Policy, Political Science, and Sociology with minors in International Studies and Sustainable Cities.
-As a Latina who immigrated from Colombia to the United States, I have dedicated myself to supporting other Latinos in and out of campus.
-This academic year, I have the honor to be part of the Urban Public Policy Fellowship, as a fellow, I am developing a research project that studies how the methods of data collection negatively impact the Latinx Community.
-Also, I am currently interning for the office of Cook County Commissioner Alma Anaya, as part of the policy team, I am able to propose policies that address the social inequality that Latinx communities face in the county. |
+Daniela Guerrero is a Junior pursuing a triple major in Public Policy, Political Science and Sociology with minors in International Studies and Sustainable Cities.
+As a Latina who immigrated from Colombia to the United States, she has dedicated herself to supporting other Latinos in and out of campus.
+This academic year, she had the honor to be part of the Urban Public Policy Fellowship.
+As a fellow, she is developing a research project that studies how the methods of data collection negatively impact the Latinx Community.
+Also, she is currently interning for the office of Cook County Commissioner Alma Anaya.
+As part of the policy team, she is able to propose policies that address the social inequality that Latinx communities face in the county. |

 Melissa Lopez |